Joe Bannon

 Joseph Bannon (25 April 1894 - 4 February 1975) was an Irish hurler.
-Usually lining out as a corner-back, he was a member of the Dublin team that won the All-Ireland Championship in 1924 and 1927.
+Usually lining out as a corner-back, he was a member of the Dublin county team that won the All-Ireland Championship in 1924 and 1927.

 Bannon enjoyed a lengthy career as a full-back with the Faughs and Young Irelands clubs in Dublin, winning several championship medals.

 After being selected for the Dublin senior team in 1923, Bannon was a regular member of the team for much of the next decade.
 He won his first Leinster medal in 1924 before later winning his first All-Ireland medal after Dublin's defeat of Galway in the final.
 Bannon won a second set of Leinster and All-Ireland medals in 1927 before winning his third and final provincial title at the age of forty in 1934.

 Bannon died on 4 February 1975.